August 4, 2020

 These are the journalists and documentarian who met with Snowden in 2013 at a Hong Kong hotel room, where he let the cat out of the bag, on the record, disclosing Uncle Sam’s surveillance state colossus, spying on millions of Americans and others not suspected, let alone convicted, of committing a crime.
 While Snowden gave the game away, revealing to them the whole enchilada about government prying programs, such as PRISM, Poitras filmed the unfolding saga, largely in Snowden’s room at Hong Kong’s Mira Hotel, for which her 2014 documentary Citizenfour won an Oscar.
 (The Guardian and Washington Post also won a 2014 Pulitzer Prize for Public Service for publishing Snowden’s revelations.)

-(Asked via email by this writer what she thought of Snowden, Poitras replied: “I don’t have a comment – I haven’t been invited to see the film.”
+(Asked via email by what she thought of Snowden, Poitras replied: “I don’t have a comment – I haven’t been invited to see the film.”
 In her email Poitras, who now works for The Intercept, went on to describe her “experience meeting Stone, which was unpleasant…”)

 With his storytelling prowess and panache, Stone takes Snowden beyond that remarkable experience mostly set in Britain’s former Crown Colony to tell much of the rest of Snowden’s life story, at far flung locations, including Georgia, Maryland, Switzerland, Japan, Hawaii and, Moscow, in addition to Hong Kong.
 The two-hour, 14-minute globe-hopping narrative fiction film is a thriller and love story.

 Given the writer/director’s independent sensibility, Stone has long been the cinematic scourge of the status quo.
-The Vietnam veteran was wounded twice, awarded the Purple Heart and went on to win two Best Director Oscars for his antiwar masterpieces, 1986’s Platoon and 1989’s Born on the Fourth of July (that movie’s real life protagonist, the freewheeling wheelchair-riding Ron Kovic – who was played by Oscar-nommed Tom Cruise – attended an Aug.
+The Vietnam veteran was wounded twice, awarded the Purple Heart and went on to win two Best Director Oscars for his antiwar masterpieces, 1986’s Platoon and 1989’s Born on the Fourth of July (that movie’s real life protagonist, the freewheeling wheelchair-riding Ron Kovic – who was played by Oscar-nominated Tom Cruise – attended an Aug.
 31 Snowden private screening near Beverly Hills with Stone).
 Platoon won the Best Picture Academy Award, while Born on the Fourth of July was nominated for Best Picture.

 During Reagan’s presidency Stone also challenged U.S. foreign policy in Central America in 1986’s likewise hard-hitting Salvador (its star, James Woods, also attended the late August Snowden screening).
 With its iconic “Greed is good” line uttered by Michael Douglas’ ruthless Gordon Gekko, 1987’s Wall Street also tackled the financial sector during the Reagan era, as did its updated 2010 sequel.